parsampsh/adminx/doc/00_general_configuration.md

 <img src="/doc/images/logout-window.png" />

 ## User info
-In the adminx panel, in top right is user information: Username and image.
+In the Adminx panel, in top right is user information: Username and image.

 you can set value of them by using `set_userinfo` method.